-If you wish to register click on the links below to open the three forms, you will need to complete all three forms.
+If you wish to register click on the links below to open the forms required.
 When you have completed all of the details please bring them with you to the surgery and we will arrange for your records to be transferred to our surgery.

 Forms required are:

 Child Registration Forms (5-16)